asadrjhk/google-homepage/README.md

-This project is about to create the google hompage, using deconstruct technique.
+This is the mini project, in which we’ll deconstruct an existing web page and rebuild it.